WebThingsIO/registration-server-docker/README.md

 # psl_record = "https://github.com/publicsuffix/list/pull/XYZ"
 # Check your DNS configuration to fill in this field.
 soa_record = "ns1.mydomain.org. dns-admin.mydomain.org.
 2018082801 900 900 1209600 60"
+# Uncomment to set a TXT record
-txt_record = ""
+# txt_record = ""

   [pdns.geoip]
   default = "5.6.7.8"

-  # If you're not using geoip, the value should be ""
+  # If you're not using geoip, you should comment out the next line.
   database = "/var/lib/GeoIP/GeoLite2-Country.mmdb"

     # If you're not using geoip, you should comment out all of the continents,